-Site Ref 10
+Site Ref 8

 Site Description / Address Leegate Shopping Centre, Eltham Road, SE12

 Current Use Shopping Centre, officers and housing

 Proposed Land Mixed-Use

 Use Development of various heights has yielded an indicative number of 450 flats

 Area 1.46 ha

-0 14579.14 sqm
+Alca 14579.14 sqm

 Ownership Galliard Homes

 X Ref 539918

 Y Ref 174863

-Y Ref SA Policy i.
-Public realm frontage should be made active and incorporate appropriate Town Centre Uses (A1-A5, D and Appropriate B uses) ii.
-The site should be permeable, allowing connectivity to it's bordering streets and public realm and greening added where possible. iii.
-Shop fronts should be designed to acknowledge the heritage proportions of the shop frontages on Lee Road in a coordinated and uncluttered manner, following council's and this plan's Shop Front Design Guidance. iv.
+SA Policy Public realm frontage should be made active and incorporate appropriate Town Centre Uses (A1-A5, D and Appropriate B uses) The site should be permeable, allowing connectivity to it's bordering streets and public realm and greening added where possible.
+Shop fronts should be designed to acknowledge the heritage proportions of the shop frontages on Lee Road in a coordinated and uncluttered manner, following council's and this plan's Shop Front Design Guidance.
 Ground floor units should be in a variety of sizes, flexible and adaptable to respond to future changing town centre needs, reducing the likelihood of vacant units.
-Consideration should be given to increased variety of leisure and retail in line with the Portas Review v.
-The three mature TPO London Plane trees at the north east corner of the site should be retained within any proposals for the site. vi.
+Consideration should be given to increased variety of leisure and retail in line with the Portas Review The three mature TPO London Plane trees at the north east corner of the site should be retained within any proposals for the site.
 This site borders two existing conservation areas (Lee Manor and Blackheath) and a proposed Conservation Area (see vii).
-As such, special attention should be paid to building form, proportions, building materials, textures, tones and colour palettes and overall appearance. vii.
-This site faces an area proposed to be a conservation area by Edmond Bird, Mayor of London heritage advisor in 2009, and formally applied to be such by Lee Forum in 2021.
-This local heritage which fronts the site on two sides consists of 2-4 storey buildings.
-Behind Leegate, set back from public realm is a 1960s housing estate 11 stories high.
-Lewisham's draft Local Plan states that these estates are anomalies and should not be taken as absolute reference for future building hights.
-AECOM's 2022 SEA compared the environmental and social benefits of building taller than current heights versus building no higher than 11 stories, and scored building no higher than 11 highest.
-AECOM's design report of 2019 and 2021 Lewisham's Local Plan consultation also gathered overwhelming evidenc

-x.
-A Community Centre should be included on the site at ground levelxi.
-Existing public realm total size should be retailed or increased if possible, and moved to sheltered places away from busy roads
+As such, special attention should be paid to building form, proportions, building materials, textures, tones and colour palettes and overall appearance.
+In accordance with Lewisham's 2022 regulation 19 Local Plan policy QD4C and the 2023 Tall Buildings Addendum, the maximum height of building on this site shall not normally be more than 32.8 meters (10 storeys) to 39.2 meters (12 storeys), and designed an built to the human scale per policy HD2C of this plan, for example, by integrating generous public realm treatments, building set backs and articulations, active ground floor frontages and greening measures.
+Applicants must demonstrate how the Area Design Guidance in appendix 1 has been considered in the design and access statement, illustrating how proposals respect the Grade II listed fire station withit the immediate vicinity of the building.
+Proposals for development should protect existing business uses and efforts made to reinstate local

 4.3.6.12.
-Policy SA11: Garages on the corner of Millbank Way and Osberton Road
+Policy SA09: Garages on the corner of Millbank Way and Osberton Road

-Site Ref 11
+Site Ref 9

 Site Description / Address Garages, Corner of Osberton Road and Millbank Way, SE12

 Current Use Garages

 Proposed Land Use Residential

 Area 0.02ha 227.63sqm

 Ownership Peabody Trust

 X Ref 540157

 Y Ref 174686

 SA Policy The site of the disused lockup garages is allocated for residential development.
 Development proposals should consider the following design principles: i.
-The development demonstrates how it will not give rise to an unacceptable level of harm to the residential privacy of adjacent properties; ii.
-The development follows a clear design code that considers the restrictive nature of the small site. iii.
+The development will demonstrate how it will not give rise to an unacceptable level of harm to the residential amenity such as overlooking ii.
+Applicants must demonstrate how the Area Design Guidance in Appendix 1 and the Lewisham Small Sites SPD have taken account of the restrictive nature of the small site iii.
 The development creates a positive relationship to the adjacent buildings and Edith Nesbit gardens in building materials, textures, tones and colour palettes that complement its surroundings

 4.3.6.13.
-Policy SA12: Vehicle Hire Corner of Lee High Road and Manor Park
+Policy SA10: Vehicle Hire Corner of Lee High Road and Manor Park